pardeema/trivia-music/README.md

 ## Features

-- 🎵 **15-Second Audio Clips**: Automatically downloads and clips 15-second segments from YouTube videos
+- 🎵 **Custom Duration Audio Clips**: Automatically downloads and clips 12-20 second segments from YouTube videos (default 15 seconds)
 - ⏰ **Timestamp Support**: Works with URLs containing timestamps (`t=83`) or prompts for manual entry
 - 📝 **Batch Processing**: Add multiple YouTube links and process them all at once
 - 🎯 **Smart URL Handling**: Converts `youtube.com` URLs to `youtu.be` format for better compatibility